rootm0s/Bustr/README.md

  /_____/\__,_/____/\__/_/     Version 1.0.0
  ```

-Bustr is a framework built to detect if any new USB/STORAGE/PHONE/BLUETOOTH device has been attached/paired with system.
+Bustr is a framework built to detect if any new Usb, Storage, Phone or Bluetooth device has been attached/paired with system.
+Designed to run under a non-administrator account but also works while running with higher privileges.

+All the activity detected by Bustr is logged.

 #### Ability to monitor activity of:
    * USB (USB device stack)